Fedict/lod-loader/README.md

 All the files in the ZIP will be part of the same transaction.

+It is recommended to pause a few seconds between submitting ZIPs.

 ## Files

 Files will be stored within the `processRoot` directory, using one subdirectory